- General English Courses

 Finance and Cost of Living

 Budgeting your finances is an important part of overseas study.
-In addition to course fees a single person will require approximately £600.00 for living expenses each month.
 The cost of living is much lower in Cardiff than other parts of the country.
-The home office recommends that outside of London the funds needed on top of a course fee is £600 a month.
+The Home Office recommends that outside of London the funds needed on top of a course fee is £600 a month.

 This is just a breakdown of what we recommend.